akshayp7/playwright-typescript-playwright-test/README.md

 - To slow down execution slowMo option is available.
 - Supports 'download' event monitoring, so there is no need for user to actually wait for downloads to finish.
 - Supports Serial and Parallel execution.
-- Allure/HTML Reports are generated after execution with an option to capture screenshot/video/trace file on failure.
+- Allure/HTML/Ortoni HTML Reports are generated after execution with an option to capture screenshot/video/trace file on failure.
 - Nonetheless Support from Microsoft so FREQUENT RELEASES and turn arounf time for any queries is 48 hours.

 Bonus: